Calls

 Media Arts

 • Call for Applications: EMMEDIA Open Access Program.
 The focus of Open Access is to aid in the production of media art projects, giving participants up to one year to complete their works.
 This program is directed toward intermediate and senior artists.
 Potential program participants are asked to send in an application that includes current CV, script/storyboard or treatment, project description, detailed budget and relevant support material.
 The number of projects supported annually is dependent on funding and the quality of submissions received.
-Open Access projects are given access to EMMEDIA workshops, in-house editing and production equipment up to an in-kind value of $4000 as well as an honorarium of $500.
+Open Access projects are given access to EMMEDIA workshops, in-house editing and production equipment up to an in-kind value of $4000 and an honorarium of $500.
 More information.
 Deadline: dependent on funding and quality of applications.

 Music